PulsarHRI/pulsarhri.github.io/docs/01-Single-Actuator.md

 # 01. Controlling One Target

-This notebook demonstrates how to connect to a Pulsar actuator using the `pcp_api` library and `CANoverUSB`, configure feedback settings, and control one actuator in speed mode.
+This notebook demonstrates how to connect to a Pulsar actuator using the pcp_api library and CANoverUSB, configure feedback settings, and control one actuator in speed mode.

+## Import necessary modules

 ```py title=""
 # Import necessary modules